OverPoweredDev/dope/README.md

 # Basic Features

 - Supported data types - number, boolean, string and null.
-- Supported Expressions - Arithmatic, Logical, Comparison with C like precedence.
+- Supported Expressions - Arithmetic, Logical, Comparison with C like precedence.
 - Can implement basic OOP concepts like use of inheritance, classes, etc.
 - Has a resolver, parser, interpreter and standard inbuilt functions like print() and clock().
   - print() prints a statement to the terminal, clock() returns current system time.